rithik-sandron/zro.earth/_posts/dev/java-part-3.md

 When you provide same keys for different values, HashMap generates same hash from that key and stores all the values to that particular bucket.
 These values are stored ideally in a LinkedList and reference is attached as a value to that particular key. so avoid using same keys to get a better performance.
 In some cases you would need HashMap and dictionaries working together in a big chunk of key value items.

 Hash table based implementation of the Map interface.
-The HashMap class is roughly equivalent to Hashtable, except that it is unsynchronized and permits nulls.
+The HashMap class is roughly equivalent to Hashtable, except that it is unsynchronised and permits nulls.

 This implementation provides constant-time performance for the basic operations (get and put), assuming the hash function disperses the elements properly among the buckets.